 The 21-year-old Lê Tú Chinh time was also a personal best of 11.40 (at the Conference Champs at Hanoi on November 27.
 Even more impressive was it was ran into a -1.2 headwind.

 This improved on her 11.47 (0.2) time at the Thailand National Open in July of 2017.
 The Top 5 Girls in this race were under 12 seconds.
 With Nguyen Oanh also doing a PB of 11.78 to land the silver.

 The mark is just outside the national record of 11.34 held by 4x SEA Games Vu Thi Huong set in the 2009 SEA Games.

-Chinh who has been coached by Huong Nguyen since she was 10 years old.
+Huong Nguyen has coached Chinh since she was 10 years old.
 Also was mentored by American Guru Coach Loren Seagrave.

-Chinh will contest the 200 meters tomorrow at the Conference champs where she is looking to improve on her 23.32 Personal best time.
-The National record is also held by Vu Thi Huong with 23.27.
+Chinh will contest the 200 meters tomorrow at the Conference champs, where she is looking to improve on her 23.32 Personal best time.
+Vu Thi Huong also holds the National record with 23.27.

 LIKE OUR FACEBOOK PAGE

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.